maram-startup/AlphaScout-AI/README.md

 In strict compliance with the **IBM Bob Hackathon** guidelines, this project heavily leveraged assistive AI engineering for optimal system compilation.
 * All advanced token-optimization algorithms, structured JSON-schema compilers, and high-throughput proxy routing parameters were refined and debugged through iterative sessions with **IBM Bob**.
-* The complete session history, containing full task execution logs, code optimization tracks, and diagnostic benchmarks, has been natively exported and stored within the repository at: `/AI_Reports/ibm_bob_report.json`.
+* The complete session history, containing full task execution logs, code optimization tracks, and diagnostic benchmarks, has been natively exported and stored within the root directory at: `./ibm_bob_report.json` (or inside the code logs).

 ---